Skip to content

-The summit will equip youth advocates with the knowledge, skills, and platform to effect positive change within their communities through comprehensive online training, face-to-face interactions with legislators, a press conference, media interviews, and mentorship from CPA Collegiate Action Network members.
+The summit will equip youth advocates with the knowledge, skills, and platform to effect positive change within their communities through comprehensive online training, face-to-face interactions with legislators and staff, a press conference, possible media interviews, and CPA Collegiate Action Network members mentorship.
 This summit will contribute to a healthier and more resilient future for the youth of Pennsylvania.

 • A $1,000 stipend will be provided to participating coalitions to help offset associated expenses.